The Time Traveler’s Wife (2009)

 There are some other complications when it comes to this matter of unexpected time traveling.
 Firstly, the rules seem to be flexibly applied.
 At one point Henry is talking about how he cannot prevent his mother’s deadly car accident.
 The movie professed a destiny-entrenched approach to time travel, meaning every action you think you’re engaging out of free will was predetermined (the TV show Lost also subscribes to this theory).
 It cuts out time paradoxes.
 But then in another moment Henry uses his knowledge of the future to win the lottery.
 So which is it?
 Are the filmmakers trying to convince me that it was destiny for Henry and Clare to win the lottery, because I’m not buying it.
 Having a time-traveler for a boyfriend takes out some of the natural drama o relationships when one party can peak ahead.
 Relationships have danger and excitement and uncertainty to them, but when Henry can just matter-of-factly say, “We’re gonna be fine.
 We’re still together and in love fifteen years later, I saw it,” well it may make for good romance for some, but it makes for rather inert drama.
 How can you hope to win arguments?
 Naturally, the hefty book has been streamlined as much as possible for a mainstream moviegoing audience, which means that Henry’s scope of time traveling is scaled back.
 At one point he quantum leaps beyond his own lifetime, and because this has never happened before and is really only done to introduce a ticking death clock.
 I suppose there will always be inconsistencies when it comes to breaking the space-time continuum.

 The Time Traveler’s Wife is mildly reminiscent of The Lake House, and not just because of the time travel romantic complications.
 Deep down, these are traditional Hollywood romances with a fresh sci-fi coat of paint.
 The movie is best if you set the logic portion of your brain off so that inconsistencies and potential contrivances don’t distract from an intriguing story that presents some nice developments.
 There’s a tender love story here, though the characters don’t leave as much of an impression as they could have with such a plot-heavy romance.
 It finishes strongly and the mood throughout has a somber bittersweet quality, hammering home the “enjoy the time you have” message.
 McAdams is darling, Bana gets in the buff, their chemistry isn’t great, and the filmmakers refrain from the material getting overly sentimental or solipsistic.
-My then-partner swears that the book is phenomenal (she read it all in one day) and that the movie is a fairly decent adaptation of a complex novel.
 In a summer of relative disappointments, a tricky, clever approach at traditional romance is welcome amidst the explosions and wacky studio comedies.

 Nate’s Grade: B